Virginia Tech® home

 Clery Act

-• The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires U.S. colleges and universities who participate in Title IV federal student financial aid programs to disclose information about crime on and around their campuses, or in non-campus facilities (e.g. hotel, rented spaces) as described by the Act
+• The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires U.S. colleges and universities that participate in Title IV federal student financial aid programs to disclose information about crime on and around their campuses, or in non-campus facilities (e.g., hotel, rented spaces) as described by the Act.

 • Before Departure

-• Virginia Tech’s Clery Compliance Coordinator, Gail Moles, will use the information to follow-up with local authorities regarding crime reporting statistics on your behalf
+• Virginia Tech’s Clery Compliance Coordinator will use the information to follow up with local authorities regarding crime reporting statistics.

 • While Abroad

-• For access requests or if you have questions, please email vtabroad@vt.edu.
+• For access or if you have questions, please email VTGlobalSafety@vt.edu.